 Sometimes, it is very difficult to determine who’s at fault or liable for an accident.
 For example, if a motorcyclist is riding down a beautiful country two lane road, around a bend, and an oncoming car clips the bike’s mirror.
 You as a rider may be blamed for taking the curve too fast when, in reality, the curve is not wide enough and the township should have made repairs to it, but did not.

 You should never assume that you are at fault, or partially at-fault for a motorcycle accident.
-Talk to us, for free, with no obligation, to start the investigation and determine who is at fault.
+Talk to our personal injury lawyers, for free, with no obligation, to start the investigation and determine who is at fault.
 Not only will this prevent an insurer from taking advantage of you early on, but it will also allow us to collect the evidence your case needs while.
 Talk to a Hamilton motorcycle accident lawyer to find out more.

-Our firm knows how to evaluate the costs and losses associated with a serious motorcycle accident injuries.
+Our Hamilton personal injury lawyers know how to evaluate the costs and losses associated with a serious motorcycle accident injuries.
 We know that different injury types will both require different types of medical care and affect your life in different ways.
-Our lawyers specialize in representing motorcycle accident victims who have suffered severe life changing injuries such as:
+Our motorcycle accident lawyers specialize in representing motorcycle accident victims who have suffered severe life changing injuries such as:

 If you have suffered injuries in a motorcycle accident, you have the right to pursue legal action against those were responsible.
 Although we can’t undo the damage you face, we can fight to provide you with the financial security you need to begin healing and help go on with your life in the best matter possible.

 Lalande Personal Injury Lawyers can help you recover compensation for present or future medical expenses that OHIP will not cover, your lost income and wages, and other associated costs to help protect you, your family and significantly improve your ability to reach maximum recovery.
 Call us toll-free today, no matter where you are in Ontario at 1-844-LALANDE or local in the Hamilton / Burlington area at 905-333-8888 of fill in a contact form on our website today.
-We would be more than happy to provide you and your family a free consultation, with no obligation, to inform you of your legal rights and your options concerning your motorcycle accident related injuries and losses.
+Our personal injury lawyers would be more than happy to provide you and your family a free consultation, with no obligation, to inform you of your legal rights and your options concerning your motorcycle accident related injuries and losses.